 What's the oddest job you've ever had?

-Not many odd jobs, from 15 on I was playing piano in restaurants.
+I did not have many odd jobs, from 15 on I was playing piano in restaurants.
 But I worked one summer in a factory for traffic signs with dangerous machines.
 Surely wouldn’t want to do that again!

 What are your other hobbies when you're not in the studio?

-If you were stranded on a desert island with one album on your walkman that somehow never ran out of power, what would it be?
+If you were stranded on a desert island with one album on your Walkman that somehow never ran out of power, what would it be?

 That’s always such a hard question.
 Today I say Close to the Edge by Yes.